Regrada Documentation

 regrada record

-Starts an HTTP proxy to capture LLM traffic (default: forward proxy with HTTPS MITM).
+Starts an HTTP proxy to capture LLM traffic.
+Defaults to forward proxy with HTTPS MITM.
+When a subcommand is provided, the proxy exits when that process finishes.

 regrada recordregrada record -- python app.pyregrada record -- npm test